 The North Columbia Heights Civic Association is comprised of a board of directors as well as dues-paying voting members.

-The NCHCA board is comprised of:
+The NCHCA board is comprised of (email links will be functional soon):

 Richard Dubeshter, Treasurer